nice-digital/nice-design-system/components/icons/README.md

 ## Intro

+NICE Icons is a set of SVG icons for use in NICE Digital Services using the NICE Design System.
+It provides source SVGs, React/TypeScript versions and an icon font.

+#### Some background

-NICE Icons is a replacement for [NICE.Glyphs](http://nhsevidence.github.io/NICE.Bootstrap/Guide.Glyphs.html#charset).
-It is independent of Bootstrap and the Design System so can be used on its own.
+NICE Icons is a replacement for [NICE.Glyphs](http://nhsevidence.github.io/NICE.Bootstrap/Guide.Glyphs.html#charset), which in turn was part of the old 'NICE.Bootstrap'.

 ### Guidance